-Theorem 1.9 shows there are at most three phases: an initial phase, where a linear number of random edges is needed to make a dense graph (C_k, C_l) -Ramsey, an intermediate phase, where it suffices to add a large constant number of edges, and a supercritical phase, where the underlying graph is dense enough to already be (C_k, C_l) -Ramsey.
+Theorem 1.8 shows there are at most three phases: an initial phase, where a linear number of random edges is needed to make a dense graph (C_k, C_l) -Ramsey, an intermediate phase, where it suffices to add a large constant number of edges, and a supercritical phase, where the underlying graph is dense enough to already be (C_k, C_l) -Ramsey.
 The parities and, in some cases, lengths of the two cycles in question determine at which densities (if at all) the transitions between these phases occur.
-In all cases though, our result demonstrates that one needs significantly fewer random edges for the perturbed (C_k, C_l) -Ramsey question compared to the analogous result in the random graph setting [25].

-We have thus far focused on the perturbed Ramsey thresholds for pairs of graphs, and our next observation explains why this is the case of greatest interest.
+We have thus far focussed on the perturbed Ramsey thresholds for pairs of graphs, and our next observation explains why this is the case of greatest interest.
 Indeed, for the graph pairs we have studied, our results show that, when adding random edges to a graph of positive density, one needs significantly less randomness to make the graph (H_1, H_2) -Ramsey than in G(n, p).
-However, this is not the case when there are three or more colours; since the probability threshold for G(n, p)to be (H, r)-Ramsey does not depend on r, one needs a much denser base graph before requiring less randomness in the perturbed model.
+However, this is not the case when there are three or more colours; since the probability threshold for G(n,p)to be (H,r)-Ramsey does not depend on r, one needs a much denser base graph before requiring less randomness in the perturbed model.
 For simplicity we consider only the symmetric case, but similar remarks can be made in a more general setting.

-Observation 1.10.
-For a graph H and $r \ge 3$, set $k := \min\{\chi(F) : F \text{ is } (H, r-2)\text{-Ramsey}\}$.
+Observation 1.9.
+For a graph H and $r \ge 3$, set $k := \min\{\chi(F) : F \text{ is } (H, r-2) \text{-} Ramsey\}$.
 Then for $d \le 1 - 1/(k-1)$, we have $p(n; r, H, d) = n^{-1/m_2(H)}$.
+Indeed, if $p \ge Cn^{-1/m_2(H)}$ for some constant C, Theorem 1.1 shows that G(n, p) itself will be

-Indeed, if $p \ge Cn^{-1/m_2(H)}$ for some constant C, Theorem 1.1 shows that G(n,p) itself will be (H,r)-Ramsey, and hence this is an upper bound on the perturbed Ramsey threshold.
+(H,r)-Ramsey, and hence this is an upper bound on the perturbed Ramsey threshold.